chandc/chandc-AWS_Architect_Performance_Scalability/README.md

 ### Task 4: Set up Cost Monitoring

-### Task 5 : Use Terraform to Provision AWS Infrastructure
+### Task 5: Use Terraform to Provision AWS Infrastructure

+### Task 6: Destroy the Infrastructure using Terraform and prepare for submission